-LGBTQ and Same-Gender Loving African Americans have helped to shape the course of American history.
+LGBTQ and same-gender-loving African Americans have helped to shape the course of American history.
 At the National Museum of African American History and Culture, you can find these stories within our inaugural exhibitions.
-In an interview with the Center for Black Equity curator Aaron Bryant says,“It’s difficult to tell the story of African American history and culture without acknowledging the accomplishments and contributions of African Americans who cover a spectrum of identities and experiences, including gender identities and orientations.
+Aaron Bryant, a curator for the Center for Black Equity, says, “It’s difficult to tell the story of African American history and culture without acknowledging the accomplishments and contributions of African Americans who cover a spectrum of identities and experiences, including gender identities and orientations.
 Our goal is to tell the story of America’s history through an African American lens, and so the museum embraces and celebrates the fact that black communities are diverse, as is American culture and history.”

 Pinback button commemorating Christopher Street Liberation Day, Anonymous Gift.

 Marsha “pay it no mind” Johnson was a self-identified drag queen and a prominent gay liberation activist.
 Born in Elizabeth, New Jersey, she became infamous in New York City’s gay and art scene from the 1960s to 1990s.
 She was a veteran of the Stonewall Riots, a turning point in gay and lesbian activism, and was one of whom many say helped start the riot the morning of June 28, 1969.
 Johnson became an active member of many of the groups that proliferated after Stonewall, such as the Gay Liberation Front (GLF) that fought for the protection and sexual liberation of all people.